MortaTalackaite/Kursinis-darbas/REPORT.md

 9. Load game
 0. Quit

-#### The player's objective is to maintain the pets’ well-being by managing their needs effectively.
+#### The player's objective is to maintain the pet's well-being by managing their needs effectively.

 ## Analysis